fujiepku/fujiepku.github.io/_pages/about.md

 Our research group specializes in **multimodal spectroscopic computational simulations of complex interfaces**.
 We focus on developing and applying advanced algorithms, including artificial intelligence, theortical chemistry and computational physics, to investigate **the intricate relationship between spectral features and microscopic structure**.

-Our work encompasses a broad range of spectroscopic techniques, with particular emphasis on vibrational and excited-state spectroscopies, X-ray spectroscopies, NMR etc.

 We aim to provide deeper insights into the microscopic structures at complex interfaces, contributing to advancements in **materials science**, **water science**, **electrochemistry** and related fields.

 Last update: 2024-09-14